Leaving Leeds early

-If you took leave temporarily for health reasons, youll need to provide written evidence from a doctor that youre fit to return to your studies, before you can re-register and start back at the University.
-This is so we can be sure youre well enough to return and we can support you as needed.
+If you took leave temporarily for health reasons, you’ll need to provide written evidence from a registered medical professional that you’re fit to return to your studies, before you can re-register and start back at the University.
+This is so we can be sure you’re well enough to return and we can support you as needed.
 Students studying courses related to healthcare are likely to require an occupational health clearance before returning (check this with your school).

 If you have a long-term health condition contact Disability Services as soon as possible before you return, to discuss your support needs.

 It’s important that you keep the University informed of your plans.
 If you don’t return to the University and you don’t contact the student office in your school to ask for approval to extend your temporary leave, they’ll presume you have decided not to return and have left the University permanently.
 If you’re a sponsored student, the University will report to your sponsor that you have left.

 Keep in touch and you can use the support of your school and relevant campus services while you’re preparing to return or considering future plans.